debuti/bitslides/README.md

 > Daemon mode is first prio on the TO DO list

-When ran `bitslides` automatically detects the attached volumes, checks for slides, and synchronizes the relevant files.
+When ran, `bitslides` automatically detects the attached volumes, checks for slides, and synchronizes the relevant files.
 For *Donald*:

  * When the pendrive is connected to the laptop, all music files in the pendrive are moved into the Laptop slide (`/media/Laptop/Slides/Laptop/Music/`).
- * When the server is mounted into the laptop:
+ * When the server drive is mounted into the laptop (ex.
+NFS):
    * all the ISOs are moved into the server slide (`/media/Server/Slides/Server/Movies/`)
    * all the MP4s created on the server are transferred to the laptop slide (`/media/Laptop/Slides/Laptop/Movies/`).

 #### Default routes

-Sometimes its not handy or even possible to have it all connected or mounted in the same computer.
+Sometimes its not handy or even possible to have it all connected or mounted on the same computer.
 We can leverage the routing feature of `bitslides` to workaround this sort of situations. *Donald* decided to no longer mount the server drive for performance reasons, still he wants to send information from and to his Server

  * On the Laptop, create a `.slide.yml` in `/media/Laptop/Slides/Server/` and add these contents
  ```route: Pendrive```